Last updated on 9th May 2022

 As the names suggest, pre-roll ads appear before other videos:

-If these are less than 20 seconds then they are non-skippable – meaning viewers must watch the ad in its entirety before they watch the video they clicked on.
+If these are up to 15-20 seconds long (depending on where the viewer is based) then they are non-skippable – meaning viewers must watch the ad in its entirety before they watch the video they clicked on.

 Mid-roll ads appear in the middle of video content, with a countdown letting viewers know when the ad is coming up: